 We have been asked by many why we have not addressed the safety of Puebla, Mexico on our web site and the answer has always been very simple: Puebla is one of the safest cities in Mexico and has not been affected by the Narcoviolence.
 But now that the media talks as if the drug cartel killings and kidnappings happening in the border states between Mexico and the US, in the Pacific Mexican coast and in Cuernavaca, as a universal problem across Mexico, I feel compelled to address it.
 One way is to compare Puebla to San Antonio, Texas in the United States (both cities with similar population).
 In this comparison we find out that Puebla is the one with the lower homicide rate.

-Puebla was named one of the top 10 cities in the world that should be visited by National Geographic Magazine (Fall 2011).
-Lonely Planet readers named Puebla as one of the top 10 cities in the world to visit for 2012 and The New York Times names Puebla #13 on the list of the cities in the world that you should visit for 2012.
+Puebla was named one of the top 10 cities in the world that should be visited by National Geographic Magazine.
+Lonely Planet readers named Puebla as one of the top 10 cities in the world to visit and The New York Times names Puebla #13 on the list of the cities in the world that you should visit.
 All these publications can not be wrong and recommend a city that is dangerous to visit.

 I´m also including paragraphs written by foreigners living in Puebla, by recent ex-students and by current students, on how they view the safety of Puebla, Mexico first hand.
 When I requested individuals write a paragraph about the safety of Puebla I was overwhelmed with responses, so I'm not able to publish all of them.
 Some went to great detail like the one from Donald Jones (Retired Businessman), living in Puebla, that included the graph I show above.
 (I will be happy to share other paragraphs and give you the phone number or e-mail of any of these individuals so you may contact them directly).

-"I have lived here for the better part of the past five years, since studying at the Spanish Institute in 2007.
+"I have lived here for the better part of the past five years, since studying at the Spanish Institute.
 Before I came here, my friends and family warned me about how "dangerous" Mexico was.
 But the truth is that I feel safer here than in most major cities in the United States, and I have never felt my personal security threatened in Puebla."

 "I thought safety level in Puebla was unexpectedly high.
 As long as you have a basic precaution (e.g., how to dress properly, when to return home, how to manage financial matters, how to consume alcohol correctly, etc.), you should not have any safety issues.
 This is pretty much the same in many parts of Mexico as well as in many cities in the U.S. Safety often comes up when traveling abroad, and the comfort zone varies by individual.
 However, I would say Puebla is one of the most comfortable cities of its size which I have traveled in the past.
 Besides, there is so much to learn and gain from the city that is full of culture and history.
 I am a female, but I did not feel any danger walking up and down the streets alone in any parts of Puebla.
 And believe me, I have walked all over the city!"